 The SP includes arrangement of the water supply system for the Ubisa Monastery and the visitor center.
 Water will be provided from river Dzirula filtrate.
 Horizontal water intake will be placed on the river Dzirula terrace approximately 80 m distance from river.
-Drained water will be pumped out to the stainless steel reservoir (V=25m3) by polyethylene pipe (200 m).
-From reservoir water will flow by gravity polyethylene pipe (150 m) to the visitor center and Monastery.
+Drained water will be pumped out to the stainless steel reservoir (V=25m3) by polyethylene pipe.
+From reservoir water will flow by polyethylene pipe to the visitor center and Monastery.
 At water intake chlorination unit will be arranged with chlorinated lime.

-At the bank of the river Dzirula, at the upper mark of the flooding zone wastewater treatment monoblock "Biotal" type structure of the capacity Q= 2 m3/24hr will be arranged approximately 140 m distance from river.
+At the bank of the river Dzirula, at the upper mark of the flooding zone wastewater treatment structure of the capacity $Q=2 \text{ m}^3/24 \text{hr}$ will be arranged approximately 140 m distance from river.
 After passing through the treatment unit, water will flow into river Dzirula.

-Horizontal water intake (236.25 m^2), water reservoir (40 m^2) and wastewater treatment unit (20.25 m^2), territories will be surrounded with wire fence.
+Horizontal water intake (236.25 m), water reservoir (40 m) and wastewater treatment unit (20.25 m), territories will be surrounded with wire fence.